GuanceCloud/datakit/man/docs/en/inputs/statsd.md

 ## Measurement {#measurement}

 Statsd has no measurement definition at present, and all metrics are subject to the metrics sent by the network.

+For example, if Tomcat or Kafka uses the default indicator set, [GitHub can view all indicator sets](https://docs.datadoghq.com/integrations/){:target="_blank"}